nlabiris/pokeapi/README.md

 ## Usage

-First of all, get the [https://github.com/veekun/pokedex](veekun pokedex) and follow the instructions in order to setup the database.
+First of all, get the [veekun pokedex](https://github.com/veekun/pokedex) and follow the instructions in order to setup the database.

 Then, `clone` this repository or download as `zip` file.
 * Using git: `$ git clone https://github.com/nlabiris/pokeapi.git`